jdjwelsch/smart-led/README.md

 For this to work, you will have to set up a proxy path in the webserver.
 You will need to proxy all traffic send to `/ws/socket.io/` to the port of your backend.
-The way how to do this will depend on the serving application ypu are using.
-In my case using nginx and my backend port being 4999, the
+The exact way to do this will depend on the serving application you are using.
+In my case (using nginx and my backend port being 4999), the
     nginx site configuration file looks like this:

 ```